Dynamical Formation of Charged Wormholes: Wormhole formation - neutral flux

 Note that when $Q < M$, there are two horizons $r_{\pm}=M \pm \sqrt{M^2-Q^2}$. $r_{+}$ and $r_{-}$ are called the outer and inner horizons, respectively.
 When $Q = M$, the locations of two horizons coincide, and the geometry is called extremal, beyond which there is no horizon, and a naked singularity appears at $r=0$.
 Later, we will see that our construction is valid only when $Q < M$, so we will focus on this case.

-For later calculation, it is convenient to take Eddington-Finkelstein coordinates.
+For later calculations, it is convenient to take the Eddington-Finkelstein coordinates.
 The metric has the following form in this coordinate \footnote{We can consider not only ingoing Eddington-Finkelstein coordinate but also outgoing ones by just flipping the sign before $2 dr$.
-This coordinate is also useful when one discuss other situation, for example, wormhole collapse into black hole.
+This coordinate is also useful when one discuss other situations, for example, wormhole collapse into black hole.
 More detailed discussion can be found in Ref.~\cite{Koyama:2004uh} where they discuss wormhole construction and wormhole enlargement without electric fields.} ,